insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 The implementation of [sample controller](https://github.com/kubernetes/sample-controller/blob/master/controller.go) is soooo great and clearly understandable that I do not have much things to explain.

 Let us review [[the diagram]](#diagram).
-We implemented a resource event handler in informer implementation, but (7), (8), and (9) are missing, which are roles of a controller.
+We implemented a resource event handler in [[the informer code]](#example-implementing-an-event-watcher-informer), but (7), (8), and (9) are missing, which are roles of a controller.
-On top of the informer code, we need to work queue operations, objects handling operations, and indexer related operations.
+On top of the informer code, we need to implement work queue operations, objects handling operations, and indexer related operations.
 Here, the corresponding code for (7), (8), and (9) is explained.

 The structure of our custom controller looks like: